libp2p/docs/content/concepts/introduction/overview.md

-- **Extensive transport configurability**: libp2p provides a set of specifications that can be adapted to support various [transport protocols](../transports/overview.md), allowing libp2p applications to operate in various runtime and networking environments.
-This makes it possible to use libp2p in a variety of scenarios, regardless of thanks to wealth of choices with regard to different transport protocols.
+- **Extensive transport configurability**: libp2p provides a set of specifications that can be adapted to support various [transport protocols](../transports/overview.md), allowing libp2p applications to operate in various runtime and networking environments as the wealth of transport protocol choices makes it possible to use libp2p in a variety of scenarios.

 - **Versatility**: In addition to supporting a wide range of transports, libp2p offers a range of discovery mechanisms, data storage and retrieval patterns, and is also